loggerhead-instruments/medusa-AI-teensy/README.md

 {c:5B,iRW:5}
 ```

 The maximum Coral payload including formatting characters is 50 bytes, unless the Teensy payload is modified to be smaller.
+The Coral payload will not be added to the message if it is too long.